Speakers

 Buying Guide

-Matching Sensitivity to Your Receiver
+Matching Tower Speakers to Your AV Receiver

-Room Size and Bass Configuration
+Room Size and Placement Constraints

 Frequently Asked Questions

-Is the Klipsch R-620F significantly better than the R-610F?
+Is the Klipsch R-620F noticeably better than the R-610F for home theater?

 Where to Buy